mfussenegger/nvim-lint/README.md

 ```

 Some linters require a file to be saved to disk, others support linting `stdin`
 input.
-For such linters you could also define a more aggressive autocmd, for
+For such linters you could also define a more aggressive `autocmd`, for
 example on the `InsertLeave` or `TextChanged` events.